 Audio effects have the power to transform any so-so music into a superior finished track.

 For this reason, we've specifically tailored this post to help you understand the insights of audio effects.
-Moreover, we're also going to get familiar with 7 types of audio effects that are must be knowing!
+Moreover, we're also going to get familiar with 7 audio effects that must be known!
 So, let's not delay any further and start exploring.

-Basically, the audio effects are generated by software or hardware devices by manipulating the way an audio signal sounds.
+Basically, the audio effects are generated by software or hardware devices by manipulating how an audio signal sounds.
 One can control the Effects with the help of several parameters.

-For instance, rate, drive or feedback.
-They come in handy as studio tools during the mixing or recording music or while playing live.
+For instance, rate, drive, or feedback.
+They come in handy as studio tools during the mixing or recording of music or while playing live.

-Here are some core types of audio effects we’re going to discover further in the article.
+Here are some core types of audio effects we will discover further in the article.

 Part 2: Audio effects - Reverb

-Reverb is nothing but an audio effect of a bunch of echoes occurring simultaneously.
+Reverb is nothing but an audio effect of many echoes occurring simultaneously.

 In other words, sound reaches your ears in two ways.
 One that directly reaches your eardrums without any obstacles or surfaces.

+You may experience different types of reverb audio effects for different kinds of spaces.
 Basically, Reverb stands for Reverberation.
-It happens quite always in our daily life but we hardly notice it.
-You may experience different types of reverb audio effects in different types of spaces.
+It happens quite always in our daily life, but we hardly notice it.

 The panning audio effect is generally created to cast an illusion that the source of the sound is moving from one position of the stage to another.
 This is achieved by distributing the sound signal in a multichannel or a stereo field.

-Panning audio effect is highly helpful at instances where you need to avoid muddiness or masking (when two tracks/sounds overlap each other) in your mix.
-You can position the sound artificially, to a specific area of your stereo field.
+Panning audio effect is highly helpful when you need to avoid muddiness or masking (when two tracks/sounds overlap) in your mix.
+You can position the sound artificially to a specific area of your stereo field.

-These bands are then used to either subdue or enhance the fragments of a mixed track.
+These bands are then used to subdue or enhance a mixed track's fragments.

 Moreover, you can define different types of sound characters with the help of different EQ audio effects.
 For instance, a digital plugin EQ is far more transparent sounding when compared to a vintage EQ.

 Delay is yet another type of audio effect that falls under the Time-based category.
-It can significantly provide more complexity and depth to a soundtrack by adding layers.
+Adding layers can significantly provide more complexity and depth to a soundtrack.

-When an audio circuit is overloaded that, ultimately, lead to clip the signal is what is termed as Distortion.
+When an audio circuit is overloaded, it ultimately leads to a clip the signal is termed as Distortion.

-This audio effect can actually be a highly creative tool if used in the right manner.
+This audio effect can be a highly creative tool if used correctly.
 Distortion pushes the sound to compress and clip by manipulating the original audio signal.